 Related Video: How to Store Strawberries

 Given their larger size, strawberries are well suited for cakes.
 In fact, we’re pretty sure they were invented for multi-tiered shortcake purposes.
 Just layer them between fresh whipped cream and vanilla chiffon cake and you have this heavenly dessert.
-Get our Strawberry Shortcake Layer Cake recipe.
-Or try Jessie Sheehan’s Raspberry Icebox Cake recipe.
-And if you’re not in the mood for cake, just dip them in chocolate, or check out these sweet and savory ways to use strawberries.
+Get our Strawberry Shortcake Layer Cake recipe (or try our other, smaller strawberry shortcake recipes on for size).
+Jessie Sheehan’s Raspberry Icebox Cake recipe is a great no-bake option.
+And if you’re not in the mood for cake at all, just dip them in chocolate, or check out these sweet and savory ways to use strawberries.

 These indigo-colored berries are a summertime staple.
 Most of the blueberries you find in the supermarket are highbush blueberries.
 This variety is known for its plump size, vibrant color, and sweet taste.
 The peak season for fresh blueberries is mid-June to mid-August, with the earliest harvest in southern states, and later ones in northern states and Canada.
 While they are technically available year-round, you might want to consider heading to the freezer section beyond the summer season, since berries are usually picked and frozen at peak freshness.